markjprice/cs8dotnetcore3/dotnet5.md

 - April 23, 2020: [Announcing .NET 5 Preview 3](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-3/)
 - April 2, 2020: [Announcing .NET 5 Preview 2](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-2/)
 - March 16, 2020: [Announcing .NET 5 Preview 1](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-1/)

-Previews 1 to 3 use the C# 8.0 compiler so there aren't any new language features.
-Previews 1 to 3 also do not include any major new features for the base class libraries or app models like ASP.NET Core.
-They mostly include a few bug fixes and performance improvements.
-Of course, those are important improvements but from the perspective of the code in my book, they don't require changes beyond the project file updates shown on this page.

 Preview 4 and later can use the C# 9.0 compiler but many new C# language features like those discussed in the following link are not yet supported: [Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)